smarthome-go/rpirf/README.md

 The following parameters describe
 - the `BCM` pin number
-- protocol to use
+- Protocol to use
-- How often each code should be sent (as redundancy)
+- How often each code should be sent (for redundancy)
 - The pulselength
 - The content length